Babarindeolanrewaju2/better-sports-front-end/README.md

 [![alt text][image]][reference link]

-[image]: https://i.ytimg.com/vi/hyuwWChCl3M/1.jpg "weTravel Demo Video"
+[image]: https://i.ytimg.com/vi/hyuwWChCl3M/1.jpg "Better Sports Demo Video"
 [reference link]: https://youtu.be/hyuwWChCl3M

 Please click on the image above if you would like to see a video demo of the Better Sports.